Robust Hypothesis Testing via Lq-Likelihood: Lq-LIKELIHOOD-RATIO-TYPE TEST

-In Figure \ref{fig:asymptotic_dist_3dGaussian}, in the first row ($q=1$), we see that as the contamination increases, the null and alternative distributions become flatter and the overlap between these distributions becomes larger, which results in power degradation.
-In the second row ($q=0.97$), we see that, instead of having the inflated Chi-square distribution, the null and alternative distributions are less affected by the contamination.
-This is because the eigenvalues of $AB^{-1}$ are pulled back toward 1 by setting $q<1$.
-In the third row ($q=0.8$), the distributions are much less affected.
-They hardly change as the contamination increases.
-However, it is worth noting that, in the lower left figure ($q=0.8$ and $\epsilon=0$), the null and alternative distributions overlap more than they do in the upper left figure ($q=1$ and $\epsilon=0$), which means that by setting $q<1$ we lose some of the test's power at zero contamination.
-Figure \ref{fig:asymptotic_dist_3dGaussian} illustrates how we gain robustness using the L$q$-likelihood with $q<1$ and make a trade-off for robustness by giving up a little power at zero contamination.
+In this figure, when $q=1$ and $\varepsilon$ increases from 0 to 0.1, the null and alternative distributions become flatter and overlap more, which results in power degradation.
+When $q=0.97$, instead of having the inflated chi-square distribution, the null and alternative distributions are less affected by the contamination, because $\lambda_j({\bf A}_{\varepsilon,q}{\bf B}_{\varepsilon,q}^{-1})$ gets pulled back toward 1 when we set $q<1$.
+When $q=0.8$, the distributions are much less affected.
+It is worth noting that, in the case of $q=0.8$ and $\varepsilon=0$ (lower left panel), the null and alternative distributions overlap more than they do in the case of $q=1$ and $\varepsilon=0$ (upper left panel), which means that by setting $q<1$, we lose some of the test's power at zero contamination.
+As Figure \ref{fig:asymptotic_dist_3dGaussian} illustrates, we gain robustness from using the Lq-likelihood and make a trade-off for robustness by giving up a little power at zero contamination.